o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/command-line-reference.md

 ## Comparisons \- `compare`

- The `compare` command is used to take pairs of asset lists as input, perform a comparison operation, and write the result of the comparison as a new asset list\.
-See [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md) for details on comparison operations\.
+ The `compare` command is used to take pairs of asset lists as input, perform a comparison operation, and write the result of the comparison as a new asset list.
+See [Open 3D Engine Asset List Comparison Operations](/docs/user-guide/packaging/asset-bundler/list-operations.md) for details on comparison operations.

 ### Options

 **\-\-comparisonRulesFile**
- The comparison rules file to load rules from\.
-Comparisons from the rules file will be performed before any other comparisons given as arguments, and are evaluated in the order that the rules file was created with\.
+ The comparison rules file to load rules from.
+Comparisons from the rules file will be performed before any other comparisons given as arguments, and are evaluated in the order that the rules file was created with.
 *Type:* Single\-value argument
 *Required:* No

 **\-\-comparisonType**
-The comparison types to apply to the input files\.
-The first `--comparisonType` parameter is applied to the first arguments of `--firstAssetListFile` and `--secondAssetListFile`, the second comparison is applied to the second parameters of those arguments, and so on\.
+The comparison types to apply to the input files.
+The first `--comparisonType` parameter is applied to the first arguments of `--firstAssetListFile` and `--secondAssetListFile`, the second comparison is applied to the second parameters of those arguments, and so on.
  Valid values are:
 + *0* or *delta*: Delta comparison
 + *1* or *union*: Union